 Cat sounds can only provide insight into our cats’ emotions to a point.
 So, we rely on cat body language to figure out how cats feel.
 Ears back, low growl, thumping tail says, “Stay away from me right now.”
 A cat who is cornered and agitated could lash out and attack the perceived threat.
 Watching for escalating aggressive signals from your cat can thwart real cat bites.
 Real cat bites that result in puncture wounds should be addressed right away.

 However, there are times when you and your cat are in the groove.
 You’re giving him a nice ear rub, and he’s looking at you with soft eyes, giving you that cat slow blink kiss.
 He might even start kneading your leg.
 The feeling of mutual admiration is pulsing through the air.
 You start rubbing his shoulders, he seems to really like that area caressed.
 So, you increase the pressure and lean in a little more to ramp up that purr.
 Then, seemingly without warning, he bites down on your hand as you’re petting him.
 The pain probably takes hold of you before you can realize what just happened.
-The cat love bite strikes again!
+Cat loves bites strike again!

 According to Jackson Galaxy, cat behaviorist and author, cat love bites mean your cat is over-stimulated.
 More precisely, Galaxy tells the Sydney Morning Herald, “It’s called petting-induced overstimulation.
 The hair follicle receptors in a cat can only take so much petting before it hurts.”